 This is used if the object creation is costly and can’t be offered; it takes a lot of time and resources to develop already existing simple objects and add codes to improve and make new objects with modifications as per needs in java cloning.

 The prototype design pattern has the object copying, provides the copying features.
-Any other class should not do it; whether to use the shallow or deep copy of object properties depends on requirements and its design decision.
+Any other class should not do it; using the shallow or deep copy of object properties depends on requirements and design decisions.

 How does Design Pattern in Java make working so easy?

 Design Patterns have evolved as the best problem-solving patterns provider for these days.
 It has all the standard approaches to provide for solutions to the common problem in the building phase of the software application or software.
-It is the IT industry’s best practice and saves a lot of time, and provides sensible patterns as required to developers.
+It is the IT industry’s best practice, saves time, and provides sensible patterns as required to developers.

 With design patterns, the developer can work and develop robust processes and maintainable codes.
-It has the option of reusable codes, which reduce the total development cost of the application.
+In addition, it has the option of reusable codes, which reduce the total development cost of the application.